keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 These can be found in our Getting Started repository.
 Use the following command to check out this repository:

-For the further progress of this guide, we need a sample application as well as some helpers which make it easier for your to set up your environment.
-These things can be found in our Getting Started repository which can be checked out as
+For the further progress of this guide, we need a sample application as well as some helpers which make it easier foryour to set up your environment.
-follows:
+These things can be found in our Getting Started repository which can be checked out as follows:

 ```shell
 git clone https://github.com/keptn-sandbox/lifecycle-toolkit-examples.git